mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

    tipically “b” or “c”.  **Never** use “a” because this is the operating system hardisk

-Remember to format again the microSDcard if you need to repeat this process otherwise you will have errors when Linux in booting.
+Remember to format again the microSDcard if you need to repeat this process otherwise you will have errors when Linux is booting.

 .. seealso::